 The Governing Body ensure that all staff, including governors and trustees, receive appropriate safeguarding and child protection training (including online which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
-This training should be regularly updated and in line with any advice from the safeguarding partners.

-This training will equip governors and trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole Academy approach to safeguarding and this training is regularly updated.
+This training will equip governors and trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.

-In considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Governing Body will ensure that our Academy has appropriate filters and monitoring systems in place.
+In considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Governing Body will ensure that our school has appropriate filters and monitoring systems in place.
 They ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 The Governing body will review the following standards and discuss with IT staff and service providers what more needs to be done to support our setting in meeting this standard:

-identify and assign roles and responsibilities to manage filtering and monitoring systems;

-review filtering and monitoring provision at least annually;

-□ block harmful and inappropriate content without unreasonably impacting teaching and learning;

-have effective monitoring strategies in place that meet their safeguarding needs.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems; - review filtering and monitoring provision at least annually; - block harmful and inappropriate content without unreasonably impacting teaching and learning; - have effective monitoring strategies in place that meet their safeguarding needs.

+Guidance: Filtering and monitoring standards for schools and colleges

+The Governing Body are also aware of their responsibility to ensure that there is the appropriate level of security protection procedures are in place in order to safeguard systems, staff and learners and that there is the need to review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.